St. Thomas Aquinas High School Football Team, Coaches Tackle Alleged Purse Thief

 The coaches and Jason Taylor did not want to talk about it.
 The players were busy with their homecoming game, but a student summed it up best:

 “It just shows that our football team is awesome.
 The coaches are not just teaching us to play football.
-They are teaching us how to be a right person and respect the community and do the right thing.”
+They are teaching us how to be an everyday person and respect the community and do the right thing,” Thoms Gorecki said.

 The school is located in the 2800 block of SW 12th Street in Fort Lauderdale.